muhammadhamza718/Ecic-Class-Topics/Ecic-Class-documents/Lecture4.docx.md

 ### **Q1:**

-Create two variables name and age.
+Create two variable name and age.
 Use an **f-string** to print:
 My name is \_\_\_ and I am \_\_\_ years old.
 ---